Last Updated on September 17, 2025 by Maged kamel

 The matrix a 3×3 can be represented by the multiplication of the Lower triangular matrix L( with 3 rows and 3 columns), which is to be multiplied by the upper triangular matrix (3×3) U.

-For the terms of the L matrix, we use the notation aij as well, for that L matrix, the diagonal is =1, and we have three diagonals a11=a22=a33=1.
+For the terms of the L matrix, we use the notation aij as well.
+For that L matrix, the diagonal is =1, and we have three diagonals a11=a22=a33=1.

 On the contrary, the upper triangular matrix has U11, U12, and U13, and all the diagonals are non-zero, while all elements below the diagonal represented by U11, U22, and U33 are all zeros.

-Step-1 Equating the product of L-U values for-3×3 matrix by the value of matrix A.
+Step-1: Equating the product of L-U values for-3×3 matrix by the value of matrix A.

 Since matrix A is the product of LU matrices, we can equate the value of the elements of A with the product of LU for the corresponding items.

-The product of L*u is represented by a matrix 3×3 as we can see in the next slide image.
-The first row contains (U11, U12, and U13) which are equal to the first row of matrix A, hence we can proceed to the next step.
+The product of L*u is represented by a 3×3 matrix, as we can see in the next slide image.
+The first row contains (U11, U12, and U13), which are equal to the first row of matrix A, hence we can proceed to the next step.

-Step-2 Get the expression for L-U elements for the upper and lower matrix for 3 x 3 matrix.
+Step-2 Get the expression for L-U elements for the upper and lower matrix for a 3 x 3 matrix.

-1-Equate the first element of (L*U) decomposition to the first element a11 of the matrix A as follows: U11=a11, similarly we can equate the second and the third element to the corresponding elements of matrix A.
+1-Equate the first element of (L*U) decomposition to the first element a11 of the matrix A as follows: U11=a11.
+Similarly, we can equate the second and the third element to the corresponding elements of matrix A.

 So U12=a12 and U13=a13.

-2-We will move to the second row of the L*U matrix – to get the expression for L-U values.
+2-We will move to the second row of the L*U matrix to get the expression for L-U values.

 3- We equate L21*U11 to a21, also, L21*U12+U22 to a22, and L21*U13+U23 to a23, we will use the derived values for U11 as a11, U12 as a12 from which we have estimated from step 1.